RTradeLtd/TxPB/doc/CONFIGURATION.md

 ## Storage

 The `storage` section is used to configure the main storage layer of our node.
-It consists of a generic `datastore` with a `blockstore` ontop, and is primarily used for storing our "data" (files, etc..).
+It consists of a generic `datastore` with a `blockstore` on top, and is primarily used for storing our "data" (files, etc..).
 It also enables managing of blocks using a novel reference count system, as opposed to a pinning system.

 This is also where we configure the reference counted blockstore, which is an optional feature that is disabled by default.
 To read about the reference counter, click [here](REFERENCE_COUNTER.md).